etn-ccis/blui-react-workflows/login-workflow/README.md

 > **Important Migration Notice:**
 >
-> This repository has been migrated to a monorepo to consolidate All the React libraries developed by Brightlayer Team into a single workspace.
-Future development and updates will now occur in the following location: [https://github.com/etn-ccis/blui-react/tree/dev/packages/login-workflow].
+> This repository has been migrated to a monorepo to consolidate all the React libraries developed by Brightlayer UI team into a single workspace.
+Future development and updates will now occur in [this location](https://github.com/etn-ccis/blui-react/tree/dev/packages/login-workflow).
 Please update your bookmarks and contribute to the monorepo for the latest changes.

 The React Auth Workflow package provides a consistent UI implementation of authentication-related capabilities for use in Eaton web applications built with React.